 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Individuals - £50 for 50 mins

 The BACP (British Association for Counselling & Psychotherapy) Ethical Framework underpins the way I work as a counsellor.
 The BACP believes that counselling can change lives and the Ethical Framework is in place to set high standards regarding proficient and ethical practice.

-I hold professional indemnity insurance.
+I hold professional indemnity insurance and an Enhanced DBS.